• About Me

 Is the Yucatan Peninsula expensive?

-If you stay in all-inclusive resorts, sure.
-If you stay in hostels and eat local food?
-No. Probably the most expensive destination is Tulum, because it has become overhyped in the past few years.
+Probably the most expensive destination is Tulum, because it has become overhyped in the past few years.
 However, there are still local restaurants you can find to save money.
-Additionally, while Tulum may be expensive for Mexico, it’s normal price for everywhere else.
+Additionally, while Tulum may be expensive for Mexico, it’s normal price for Americans and most Europeans.

 The more tourist areas will always have restaurants that cater to tourists and charge American prices.
 If you leave that area though, you can really find some cheap eateries!